JanZemlicka7801/Mobile-attacker/README.md

 # Deep Link Extraction Project

+### IMPORTANT
+**- When interacting with the application, user needs to make sure all of the permissions are provided inside the Manifest.xml.
+Otherwise the application won't work.**
+**- Application will work only when us installed on the device, where application that needs to be tested are installed.**

 ## Project Summary
 The purpose of this project is to extract deep links from the `AndroidManifest.xml` file of a target application installed on the same device.
 The extracted deep links are then displayed to the user within a `RecyclerView`.